sapiosciences-dev/ez_sapio_aws_devdeploy/docs/4_using_eks_tools.md

 navigating to EKS Compute tab, and see a message about insufficient permissions.
 This may be the case even if you have Amazon default admin permissions.

-To resolve this issue, go to the EKS Access tab, add a new policy "AmazonEKSViewPolicy" at cluster level to your IAM principal.
+To resolve this issue, go to the EKS Access tab, add a new policy "AmazonEKSAdminViewPolicy" at cluster level to your IAM principal.

 # Redeploy NEW elasticsearch and lose data